Loongson-Cloud-Community/rook/Documentation/Storage-Configuration/ceph-teardown.md

 If disks are still reported locked, rebooting the node often helps clear LVM-related holds on disks.

+If there are multiple Ceph clusters and some disks are not wiped yet, it is necessary to manually determine which disks map to which device mapper devices.

 ### Troubleshooting

-If the cleanup instructions are not executed in the order above, or you otherwise have difficulty cleaning up the cluster, here are a few things to try.

 The most common issue cleaning up the cluster is that the `rook-ceph` namespace or the cluster CRD remain indefinitely in the `terminating` state.
-A namespace cannot be removed until all of its resources are removed, so look at which resources are pending termination.
+A namespace cannot be removed until all of its resources are removed, so determine which resources are pending termination.

-Look at the pods:
+If a pod is still terminating, consider forcefully terminating the pod (`kubectl -n rook-ceph delete pod <name>`).

 ```console
 kubectl -n rook-ceph get pod
 ```

-If a pod is still terminating, you will need to wait or else attempt to forcefully terminate it (`kubectl delete pod <name>`).

-Now look at the cluster CRD:
+If the cluster CRD still exists even though it has been deleted, see the next section on removing the finalizer.

 ```console
 kubectl -n rook-ceph get cephcluster
 ```

-If the cluster CRD still exists even though you have executed the delete command earlier, see the next section on removing the finalizer.

 #### Removing the Cluster CRD Finalizer

 When a Cluster CRD is created, a [finalizer](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/#finalizers) is added automatically by the Rook operator.
 The finalizer will allow the operator to ensure that before the cluster CRD is deleted, all block and file mounts will be cleaned up.
 Without proper cleanup, pods consuming the storage will be hung indefinitely until a system reboot.

 The operator is responsible for removing the finalizer after the mounts have been cleaned up.
-If for some reason the operator is not able to remove the finalizer (i.e., the operator is not running anymore), you can delete the finalizer manually with the following command:
+If for some reason the operator is not able to remove the finalizer (i.e., the operator is not running anymore), delete the finalizer manually with the following command:

 ```console
 for CRD in $(kubectl get crd -n rook-ceph | awk '/ceph.rook.io/ {print $1}'); do